nikhilm/uvbook/source/filesystem.rst

 many bytes to the output streams.
 Finally remember that buffer allocation and deallocation is application responsibility, so we free the data.

+The allocation callback may return a buffer with length zero if it fails to allocate memory.
+In this case, the read callback is invoked with error UV_ENOBUFS. libuv will continue to attempt to read the stream though, so you must explicitly call ``uv_close()`` if you want to stop when allocation fails.

+The read callback may be called with ``nread = 0``, indicating that at this point there is nothing to be read.
+Most applications will just ignore this.

 .. rubric:: uvtee/main.c - Write to pipe
 .. literalinclude:: ../code/uvtee/main.c
     :linenos:
     :lines: 9-13,23-42

 ``write_data()`` makes a copy of the buffer obtained from read.
-Again, this buffer does not get passed through to the callback trigged on write completion.
+This buffer does not get passed through to the write callback trigged on write completion.
 To get around this we wrap a write request and a buffer in ``write_req_t`` and unwrap it in the callbacks.
+We make a copy so we can free the two buffers from the two calls to ``write_data`` independently of each other.
+While acceptable for a demo program like this, you'll probably want smarter memory management, like reference counted buffers or a pool of buffers in any major application.

 ..
 WARNING::